 Comfort is highly important.
 Not only will it prevent you from coming home with black eyes after your triathlon, but it can be nearly impossible to focus on your race if your face is hurting or uncomfortable!

-The strap is wide and splits at the back of the head, allowing for a more comfortable fit.
-It’s also fully and easily adjustable, to find the perfect tightness for your head.
+The Futura’s strap is wide and splits at the back of the head, allowing for a more comfortable fit.
+It’s also fully and easily adjustable, to find the perfect tightness around your head.

-As well as being easy on the head, these goggles are easy on the cheekbones and eye sockets too.
+Beyond being easy on the head, these goggles are easy on the cheekbones and eye sockets, too.
 Their Flexiseal technology cushions and protects while reducing leaks.

 Speedo also makes use of BioFuse tech, which fuses the hard frame with silicone for extra flexibility, durability, and comfort.

-The only thumbs-down is that there’s no glare reduction, but it’s something we can live without, especially when your goggles are as comfy on your face as these are.
+The only thumbs-down is that there’s no glare reduction.
+But that’s something we can live without, especially when your goggles are as comfy on your face as these are.

 - Shatter-resistant polycarbonate lenses